2 East Carolina University students killed in car accident; 2 seriously injured

 GREENVILLE, N.C.
-(WTVD) -- Two East Carolina University students have died and two others are in the hospital following a car accident in South Carolina Friday afternoon, school officials said.
+(WTVD) -- Authorities say two East Carolina students died in a wreck in South Carolina that also killed the driver of another car.
+Two other ECU students are hospitalized with serious injuries.

-ECU officials said four students were involved in a car crash in South Carolina Friday afternoon.
+The South Carolina Highway Patrol tells media outlets that two cars collided Friday on U.S. 15, just east of the Interstate 26-Interstate 95 junction in Orangeburg County.

+The Orangeburg County Coroner's office identified the victims as 22-year-old Shea Crothers of Charlotte, 18-year-old James Stanley of Sneads Ferry and 51-year-old Walter Lee Prezzy Jr. of Holly Hill, South Carolina.

+Authorities say Crothers and Stanley were passengers in the car in which two fellow ECU students were seriously injured.
+Prezzy was the driver of the second car.

-All four students are members of ECU's fraternity and sorority community, according to the university.
+All four students involved are members of ECU's fraternity and sorority community, according to the university.

 The university says additional information will be available in the coming days.